kristofferkjeldby/SharedCache/README.md

 ### Supported storage mechanisms

-The SharedCache comes with a
+The SharedCache comes with a number of string caches using different storage mechanisms:

 #### FileStringCache

- ses the file system as a storage.
+This string cache used the file system as a storage.
 It is a rather crude implementation, storing using keys as file names, and is not optimized for production use.
 These string cache is provided to help local testing or to use a shared cache in a situation where Redis is not available (e.g. on a local developers machine).

+#### IndexedStringCache

-`IndexedStringCache`: To avoid problems with keys containing illegal characters with the `FileStringCache`, the `IndexedStringCache` is offered as an wrapper for the `FileStringCache` or string caches with similiar limitations.
+To avoid problems with keys containing illegal characters with the `FileStringCache`, the `IndexedStringCache` is offered as an wrapper for the `FileStringCache` or string caches with similiar limitations.
 It stores keys in a index, circumventing problems with illegal characters.

+#### HttpStringCache

-`HttpStringCache`: Uses the Http cache as a storage mechanism.
+Uses the Http cache as a storage mechanism.
 Is in-memory only, and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.

+#### HttpSessionStringCache

 `HttpSessionStringCache`: Uses the Session storage.
 Is in-memory only, and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.

+#### RedisStringCache

-`RedisStringCache`:  Offers the same capabilities as the other string caches, but uses a Redis database.
+Offers the same capabilities as the other string caches, but uses a Redis database.
+Will by default use the default Sitecore Redis connection string (`redis.sessions`).

 ### Isolation